 There is something to be said about the popularity of Austen’s novel if the BBC decided it was worthy of six adaptations.
 Produced over all those years, they have provided the UK audience with an adaptation for every generation, therefore influencing how we and future generations continue to perceive the story.

 With numerous productions under their belt, they have also shown that Pride and Prejudice is more suited to the tv screens than any other form of mass communication.
 The films are popular, particularly the 2005 adaptation with Keira Knightly, but we all know that we get more out of the story when it is not condensed due to time restrictions.
 It also makes us bookworms a lot happier because it is more faithful to the book we’ve already read and loved.
-Besides the 1995 adaptation, I think this is the reason why the Lizzie Bennet Diaries series works so well.
+Besides the 1995 adaptation, I think this is the reason why the Lizzie Bennet Diaries series on YouTube works so well.
 Drawn over 100 short episodes, we experience the nuances and subtle details that would otherwise have been glossed over.

 I know that for me, no other adaptation will take the place of the 1995 production.
 I think I’ll still hold to that opinion when I eventually find a good copy of P&P 1980 but until then, there is no competition.

 And that is that.

 Thank you for joining me on BBC’s Pride and Prejudice memory lane.